Mainland Serow Facts: Diet, Size and Range

 IUCN Red List

-The Mainland serow is a striking ungulate, standing approximately 85–100 cm tall at the shoulder and weighing between 80–140 kg.
+The imposing Mainland serow size is striking.
+As the largest serow in the world, they stand approximately 85–100 cm tall at the shoulder and weigh between 80–140 kg.
+Encountering one in the wild can be a startling experience, although they are not typically aggressive unless threatened.
 Their coarse black or dark grey fur is often flecked with lighter markings, and they sport a characteristic mane of bristly hair along their neck and back.
 Both males and females possess sharp, backward-curving horns that can grow up to 25 cm in length, providing protection against predators and rivals.

-Serows are highly adapted to their rugged habitats, with powerful legs and hooves that allow them to navigate steep cliffs and rocky outcrops with remarkable agility.
+Serows are highly adapted to their rugged habitats.
+The size of the Capricornis sumatraensis’s powerful legs and hooves help them to navigate steep cliffs and rocky outcrops with remarkable agility.
 Primarily crepuscular, they are most active at dawn and dusk, spending their days resting in dense vegetation or hidden crevices.
 These solitary animals are territorial, marking their range with scent glands to warn off intruders.

-The Mainland serow is found across Southeast Asia, including the mountainous regions of Sumatra, Thailand, Malaysia, Myanmar, and parts of Laos and Vietnam.
-They inhabit a range of environments, from limestone karst formations and steep cliffs to dense lowland forests.
+The Mainland serow range spans Southeast Asia and southern Asia.
+For example, the mountainous regions of Sumatra, Thailand, Malaysia, Myanmar, and parts of Laos and Vietnam.
+Recently, news announced sightings of the mainland serow in Assam.
+However this sighting is exceptionally rare as deforestation and poaching threaten mainland serow range in India.
+Capricornis sumatraensis are resilient animals who can live in range of environments, from limestone karst formations and steep cliffs to dense lowland forests.
 In recent studies, serows have even been recorded at surprisingly low elevations in areas such as Assam, India (Lukmaanias Blog, 2024).

 This wide but fragmented distribution is a result of habitat loss, with remaining populations primarily confined to protected areas such as national parks in Sumatra and Thailand.

-Mainland serows are herbivorous and highly opportunistic feeders, consuming a diet of grasses, leaves, shrubs, shoots, and fruits.
+Primarily the Mainland serow diet is herbivorous.
+They are highly opportunistic feeders, consuming a diet of grasses, leaves, shrubs, shoots, and fruits.
 In rocky habitats, they are known to graze on mosses and lichens.
-Their foraging habits help regulate vegetation growth in otherwise inaccessible areas, playing an important role in maintaining ecological balance.
+As key ecosystem seed dispersers, Mainland serows foraging diet helps to regulate vegetation growth in otherwise inaccessible areas.
+These resilient ungulates playing an important role in maintaining ecological balance.
+Unfortunately, the mainland serow diet has come increasingly under threat by rampant deforestation throughout the mainland serow range in south east and southern Asia.

 Due to their elusive nature, much about the Mainland serow’s reproductive behaviour remains unknown.
 Females typically give birth to a single offspring after a gestation period of approximately seven months.
 Juveniles stay with their mothers for up to a year before becoming independent.